 Times are tough all over.
 First we had the economic meltdown to contend with.
-Now we Catholics are watching our Church and our Pope get attacked by the same people who were attacking Goldman Sachs two years ago, and Tiger Woods a few months ago.
+Now we Catholics are watching our Church and our Pope get attacked by the same people who were attacking Goldman Sachs a few years ago, and Tiger Woods back in the day.
 Are the attacks justified?
 Where you sit is probably where you stand.
 But the fact of the matter is, the storm has been raging since day one on planet Earth.

 The storm was certainly raging in Jerusalem in 33 AD, rising to a fever pitch in the court of Pontius Pilate.
 And just when the Romans, and the Scribes and Pharisees, thought it was “game-over,” it turned out that the game was work and the work had only just started.
 The work is called salvation of souls.
 And guess what?
 The storm will be raging until Our Lord and Savior returns as the Just Judge.
 I probably won’t be walking around on that day (and neither will you, I’m just sayin’).

 I like to think that I have a pretty good sense of humor.
 I’m not a joke teller though, as I never can remember all the details necessary to pull off the punch-line in a joke.
 But I’ve been known to make people laugh, OK?—at least smile (!), from time to time.
 True, they probably smile out of pity for me but that’s OK.
 I’ve written a few posts that I thought were just downright funny, but my weird sense of humor doesn’t work for everyone.
 When I became a Catholic, I came across someone who takes the cake on being both funny and serious.
 Those of you who suffered with us through the YIM Catholic Book Club so far have read Orthodoxy by the person who wrote the funny/serious essay below, Gilbert K. Chesterton.